mark-watson/Java-AI-Book/manuscript/opennlp.md

 }
 ~~~~~~~~

-In lines 33 through 42 we initialize the static data for an instance of the class **DoccatModel** that loads the model file created in the last section.
+In lines 48-57 we initialize the static data for an instance of the class **DoccatModel** that loads the model file created in the last section.

 A new instance of the class **DocumentCategorizerME** is created in line 28 each time we want to classify input text.
 I called the one argument constructor for this class that uses the default feature detector.
 An alternative constructor is: